mkijowski/lab-nist/README.md

 ### Task 1 - Inventory

-* Your 5 CPE's that describe your laptop's stack.
+* Your 5 CPE's that describe your laptop's software environment.
 Please include an OS, web browser, and 3 other valid CPE's for software on your laptop (ideally related to school).

 ---